Hiyazcool/Catalyst/HiyazUtils/README.txt

-This Shouldnt be called ReadMe in all Intents and Purposes, BUT I am having fun so f off
+This Shouldnt be called ReadMe in all Intents and Purposes, BUT I am having fun so f off And the Point of My Util Library is nto to be better than the Standard Library or anyone else I am just Trying to learn how to do everything so I thought "Well I need to practice on something, soooooo why don't I Just make a better Standard library than than the Standard Library and everyone else!" ( I'm not self-absorbed, I'm Humorous, and-self absorbed!)
 ------------------------------ Todo : In order of Priority --------------------------------------

 	Need to understand why the string is calling destructor